Single crystal: Semiconductor industry

-One of the most used single crystals is that of Silicon in the semiconductor industry.
+One of the most used single crystals is that of silicon in the semiconductor industry.
 The four main production methods for semiconductor single crystals are from metallic solutions: liquid phase epitaxy (LPE), liquid phase electroepitaxy (LPEE), the traveling heater method (THM), and liquid phase diffusion (LPD).
 However, there are many other single crystals besides inorganic single crystals capable semiconducting, including single-crystal organic semiconductors.

 Monocrystalline silicon used in the fabrication of semiconductors and photovoltaics is the greatest use of single-crystal technology today.
 In photovoltaics, the most efficient crystal structure will yield the highest light-to-electricity conversion.
 On the quantum scale that microprocessors operate on, the presence of grain boundaries would have a significant impact on the functionality of field effect transistors by altering local electrical properties.
 Therefore, microprocessor fabricators have invested heavily in facilities to produce large single crystals of silicon.
-The Czochralski method and floating zone are popular methods for the growth of Silicon crystals.
+The Czochralski method and floating zone are popular methods for the growth of silicon crystals.

 Other inorganic semiconducting single crystals include GaAs, GaP, GaSb, Ge, InAs, InP, InSb, CdS, CdSe, CdTe, ZnS, ZnSe, and ZnTe.
 Most of these can also be tuned with various doping for desired properties.
 Single-crystal graphene is also highly desired for applications in electronics and optoelectronics with its large carrier mobility and high thermal conductivity, and remains a topic of fervent research.
 One of the main challenges has been growing uniform single crystals of bilayer or multilayer graphene over large areas; epitaxial growth and the new CVD (mentioned above) are among the new promising methods under investigation.

 Organic semiconducting single crystals are different from the inorganic crystals.
 The weak intermolecular bonds mean lower melting temperatures, and higher vapor pressures and greater solubility.
 For single crystals to grow, the purity of the material is crucial and the production of organic materials usually require many steps to reach the necessary purity.
 Extensive research is being done to look for materials that are thermally stable with high charge-carrier mobility.
 Past discoveries include naphthalene, tetracene, and 9,10-diphenylanthacene (DPA).
-Triphenylamine derivatives have shown promise, and recently in 2021, the single-crystal structure of α-phenyl-4′-(diphenylamino)stilbene (TPA) grown using the solution method exhibited even greater potential for semiconductor use with its anistropic hole transport property.
+Triphenylamine derivatives have shown promise, and recently in 2021, the single-crystal structure of α-phenyl-4′-(diphenylamino)stilbene (TPA) grown using the solution method exhibited even greater potential for semiconductor use with its anisotropic hole transport property.